vmware-tanzu/velero/design/csi-snapshots.md

     "replicaset",
 }
 ```
+### Restic and CSI interaction

+Volumes found in a `Pod`'s `backup.velero.io/backup-volumes` list will use Velero's current Restic code path.
+This also means Velero will continue to offer Restic as an option for CSI volumes.

+To ensure this is the case, server code must be extended so that PVCs are labeled in such a way that the CSI BackupItemAction plugin is not invoked for PVCs known to be covered by Velero.
+This can be accomplished by:
+    putting a label on the PVC, so that the AppliesTo function will only match PVCs labeled correctly.
+    using an annotation so the Execute function can inspect it and decide to exit early
+    querying for PodVolumeBackups and filtering on the pvc annotation
+    Adding a label for the associated PVC to PodVolumeBackups and query based on that selector

+### Garbage collection and deletion

+To ensure that all created resources are deleted when a backup expires or is deleted, `VolumeSnapshot`s will have an `ownerRef` defined pointing to the Velero backup that created them.

+In order to fully delete these objects, each `VolumeSnapshotContent`s object will need to be edited to ensure the associated provider snapshot is deleted.
+This will be done by editing the object and setting `VolumeSnapshotContent.Spec.DeletionPolicy` to `Delete`, regardless of whether or not the default policy for the class is `Retain`.
+See the Deletion Policies section below.

 ## Velero client changes

+To use CSI features, the Velero client must use the `EnableCSI` feature flag.

 [`DescribeBackupStatus`][13] will be extended to download the `csi-snapshots.json.gz` file for processing.
 GitHub Issue [1568][19] captures this work.